LLnCSoftware/mserve/README.md

 ------------------------------------------------------------------------------
 IBM 99.99956 5.739275e-05 1.89879 58.87289 50.04816 50.04443 28.84313 831.9261

-### Understanding the console output
+### Understanding the Console Output

 1. The line directly under the request (1234; "proc1 `IBM") is the "q" data structure that is actually sent from the  client to mserve and forwarded to the servant.
 2. There are 3 parts to the response, the id echoed from the client, the query result, and a dictionary containing benchmarking information.
 3. That information includes which servant the query ran on, the elapsed time of the query, The execution time (excludes time in queue), and the "routing string" used to help select the servant.

 ### Understanding the demo client (qs.q)